 Approved TAS teachers without studies in engineering will need to complete four subjects in engineering studies with at least two subjects at level two or above.

 Note: The studies outlined above are indicative only.
 The actual program of study required will be dependent on each individual's qualifications.

 * For future head teacher TAS eligibility, the study progression should reflect that of a major (subjects undertaken at 1st year, 2nd year and 3rd year levels progressively).
 Teachers should also gain approval in design and technology.
-The undergraduate subject content requirements for secondary teaching are aligned to those required by the Board of Studies, Teaching and Educational Standards (BOSTES).
-Refer to the BOSTES website for assistance with self-assessing your current qualifications.
+The undergraduate subject content requirements for secondary teaching are aligned to those required by the NSW Education Standards Authority (NESA).
+Refer to the NESA website for assistance with self-assessing your current qualifications.